All Episodes

 Who acceded to the English throne at the age of nine on the death of his father, Henry VIII, in 1547?

-That's not how the numbers work.
+That's not how numbers work.

-This is a guy, he was culture secretary at the time, I think, or had done a b before that he'd been culture secretary for two years.
+He was culture secretary at the time, I think, or had done before that.

-Uh he thought that black smoke and white smoke coming out of the Vatican were racial signals.
+He thought that black smoke and white smoke coming out of the Vatican were racial signals.

-So when the BBC said, Will it be black smoke or white smoke?
+So when the BBC said, will it be black smoke or white smoke?

-He said, Oh, now you're just being racist.
+He said, oh, now you're just being racist.

 And the BBC was kind enough to make sure that you couldn't read his tweet just to hide the extent.